MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Downloads

-You can manage the download experience in WebView2 by allowing/blocking downloads based on different metadata and changing the download location.
-You can also configure a custom download UI or customize the default UI.
+Your app can manage the download experience in WebView2.
+Your app can:
+*  Allow or block downloads based on different metadata.
+*  Change the download location.
+*  Configure a custom download UI.
+*  Customize the default UI.

 ##### [C#](#tab/c-sharp)